DuxfordSBD/duxfordsbd.github.io/_posts/news/2015-09-04-only-2-more-sleeps-until-race-day.md

     - news
 ---

-Race day is nearly upon us!
 I'm sure lots of teams are frantically doing that _last one thing_ to their vehicles this evening.
 We would like to mention that there are still raffle tickets & programmes on sale, don't panic if you think they have all run out!
 Also if you don't have plans for Saturday night yet.

 - **The Cambridge Morris Men**
     - **6:00pm** The John Barleycorn